eliasm307/vscode-file-jumper/README.md

 - 🚀 Dynamically detects related files based on user configuration.
 - 👁️ Visualizes related files with customizable icons.
 - 🔄 Updates file links when workspace folders, files, or configurations change.
-- 🎨 Uses customizable RegEx patterns for more powerful matching to accommodate different file types and relations.
+- 🎨 Uses customizable RegEx patterns to accommodate complex folder structures and relations.

 Try File Jumper today and experience a smoother, more connected file navigation experience in VSCode! 🚀